TritonDataCenter/manatee/docs/user-guide.md

 failovers of a node in the shard can cause data inconsistency between nodes.
 The synchronous standby uses asynchronous replication to the async standby.

-The topology of the shard is maintained by (1) and (2).
-Leaders of each node, (i.e. the node directly in front of self) are determined by (2) via Zookeeper(ZK).
-Standbys are determined by the standby node itself, the standby in this case B, determines via (2) that its leader is A, and communicates its standby status to A via (1).

-When a node dies, the node that's directly behind it is promoted in the topology.
-If the promoted node was an async peer and is promoted to the sync peer, it's PG replication type is also changed from async to sync.
+The topology of the shard is maintained in Zookeeper.
+The primary (A) is responsible for monitoring the manatee peers that join the cluster and adjusting the topology to add them as sync or async peers.
+The sync (B) is responsible for adjusting the topology only if it detects via (2) that the primary has failed.

 ### Manatee Node Detail
 Here are the components encapsulated within a single Manatee node.